jackzhang42/dc_lgad_2d_new/README.md

 # dc_lgad_2d_new

-## read README
+## 1. please read README for instructions

-## please run as follows in order to get the input files:
+## 2. please run as follows in order to get the input files:
 1. cat Archive.zip* > Archive.zip
 2. unzip Archive.zip